How to Prepare Your Model for Flawless 3D Printing?

 Step 6: Way Forward

 Once you are done with the Maya mesh cleanup, it is time to get the models to 3D print.
 You will find many vendors offering 3D printing services.
 However, you have to carry out a bit of research to choose the best print partner.
 One of the best tips is to go through the samples put up on respective websites to get a feel of the product you are likely to get.

 When you outsource 3D modeling, you need to explore the technical advantages offered by the vendor.
 Similarly, for 3D printing, you need to understand if the vendor has high end printer with high technical specifications.
 The finesse of final model that you would have in your hands would depend largely on technical brilliance of printer.

 Once you are aware of the printer which is going to be used, go through the instructions meticulously.
 The permissible wall thickness is another thing that needs to be taken care of during the design of 3D print models.
 This is because if you choose to scale up or down the model, the wall thickness would increase or decrease accordingly.
 Wall measured in feet or meter would become abnormally thin when dimensionally reduced to inches.

-After you have paid careful attention to all aspects, you can get the best 3D printable models ready to be uploaded for printing.
-Besides, always remember to use a clean mesh that is conducive to smooth 3D printing.
-Following the above steps will help you to carry out the process flawlessly.
 In case any additional constraints are provided by your vendor, then make sure to consider it as well.
-Since they have good experience in handling similar kinds of projects, utilizing their suggestions will help you in covering the job more successfully.
+They have experience in handling similar kinds of projects and utilizing their suggestions will help you in covering the job more successfully.